-ECD 101 Introduction to Early Childhood 3-0-3 Prerequisite: Accepted into ECD7 or ECE3
+ECD 101 Introduction to Early Childhood 3-0-3 Prerequisite: Accepted into ECD7 or ECE3, ENG 032

 This course is an overview of growth and development, developmentally appropriate curriculum, positive guidance techniques, regulations, health, safety, and nutrition standards in early care and education.
-The importance of professionalism, family/cultural values and practical applications based on historical and theoretical models in early care and education is highlighted in the course.
+Professionalism, family/cultural values and practical applications based on historical and theoretical models in early care and education are highlighted in the course.

-ECD 102 Growth & Development I 3-0-3 Prerequisite: ECD 101
+ECD 102 Growth & Development I 3-0-3 Prerequisites: ECD 101, ENG 100